chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/distribution.rst

 .. note::

-   At the time of writing, DREAM does not have a simple way of determining the safety factor :math:`q(r)` for any radial grid.
-Because of this, the safety factor is set to :math:`q(r)\equiv 1` in the implementation of this operator, effectively requiring the user to provide this dependence in the input parameter :math:`\delta B/B`.
+   For simplicity in this equation term, DREAM does not calculate the normalized safety factor :math:`q(r)R_0` dynamically from the current profile.
+Instead, in the implementation of this operator it is set to :math:`qR_0=1\,\mathrm{m}`, effectively requiring the user to provide this dependence in the input parameter :math:`\delta B/B`.